-- Catch and grow fisheries, e.g. rope grown mussels. - Hatch and catch fisheries, e.g. wild capture salmon where some stocking takes place. - Habitat modified fisheries, e.g. providing casitas (artificial habitats) to attract and retain lobster, or using Fish-Aggregating Devices (FADs).
+- catch and grow fisheries, e.g. rope grown mussels. - hatch and catch fisheries, e.g. wild capture salmon where some stocking takes place. - habitat modified fisheries, e.g. providing casitas (artificial habitats) to attract and retain lobster.

 If you think your fishery may be an enhanced fishery, your certification body can help you check whether it falls within the scope of the MSC program.